rust-lang/blog.rust-lang.org/content/inside-rust/maintainer-spotlight-alejandra-gonzalez-blyxyas/index.md

 Hi, I am Alejandra González, also known as `@blyxyas`.
 I was born breathing the mediterranean sea brew, or, in other words, I am from Spain.
 When I was around thirteen, I thought that I should learn something that will pay off in the long run, and what better than programming?

 I started with JavaScript and web development, but it didn't feel like my thing, because I like to make fast things, and this technology didn't allow me to do that.
 I also tried C++ for a while, but didn't like it very much.
-Then I discovered Rust through a YouTube channel, at around version 1.45, and I was immediately hooked.
+Then I discovered Rust through a YouTube channel, on the archaic version 1.45, and I was immediately hooked.
 The borrow checker, traits, macros, it was mind-bending at first, and it felt great.

 **How did you learn Rust?**